-- In Part One, Tables 1 6 present key statistics in relation to cases involving hate crime submitted to the PPS by the PSNI. - In Part Two, Tables 7 10 present key statistics in relation to cases considered by a prosecutor to have involved hate crime which was 'aggravated by hostility'.
+- In Part One, Tables 1 - 6 present key statistics in relation to cases involving hate crime submitted to the PPS by the PSNI. - In Part Two, Tables 7 10 present key statistics in relation to cases considered by a prosecutor to have involved hate crime which was 'aggravated by hostility'.

 The statistical information provided in this bulletin includes caseloads, prosecutorial decisions and the outcomes of prosecutions at court.
-Figures are provided for the full 2015/16 financial year (i.e. 1 April 2015 to 31 March 2016) and include comparisons for the equivalent period in 2014/15.
-Figures in respect of defendants whose cases were presented in court as 'aggravated by hostility' and the number who received enhanced sentences have also been included for the 2015/16 financial year.
+Figures are provided for the full 2016/17 financial year (i.e. 1 April 2016 to 31 March 2017) and include comparisons for the equivalent period in 2015/16.
+Figures in respect of defendants whose cases were presented in court as 'aggravated by hostility' and the number who received enhanced sentences have also been included.